phantomics/april/README.md

 ### (restore-defaults)

-To restore all of Apex's state variables to the default values, enter:
+To restore all of April's state variables to the default values, enter:

 ```
-* (apex (restore-defaults))
+* (april (restore-defaults))
 ```

 All :in and :out values will be nullified, :count-from will return to its default setting, etc.